manzt/juv/README.md

 the Python psyche: _create_, _activate_, _install_, _run_.
 Their historical
 "cost" has forced us to treat them as entities that must be managed explicitly.
-In fact, an entire ecosystem of tooling and best practices are oriented around supporting long-lived environments, rather than more ephemeral.
+In fact, an entire ecosystem of tooling and best practices are oriented around supporting long-lived environments, rather than something more ephemeral.
 End users separately _create_ and then _mutate_ virtual environments with low-level tools like `pip`.
-The manual nature and overhead of these steps encourages sharing environments across projects - a poor practice for reproducibility.
+The manual nature and overhead of these steps encourages sharing environments across projects.

 Second, **only Python packages could historically specify their dependencies**.
 Lots of data science code lives in notebooks, not packages, and there has not